AndrewChenUoA/AVSS2018/program.md

 Morning Tea, Light Lunch, and Afternoon Tea included from Wednesday to Friday.-->

+Our full <a href="/assets/AVSS2018-Handbook.pdf">conference handbook</a> is also available as a PDF.

 **Program at a Glance**
 - Each oral presentation should be 20 min (15 min talk, 5 min setup/questions)
 - 1 min spotlight presentation will be given for each poster at the beginning of the poster sessions